 Open Reading Period: August 15 - December 15

-- Make all submissions through our submission manager (Submittable).
+- Make all submissions through Submittable.
 We do not accept submissions via email.

 - Simultaneous submissions are accepted if noted and withdrawn upon acceptance elsewhere.

 - Please submit just once per genre, per reading period.

 - Include all works of the same genre (i.e. all five poems or all three flash) as one file and send as one submission.

 - You may submit in more than one genre with no penalty.
 Please do not submit the same work in multiple categories.